 This is, without exaggeration, the single biggest development in Islands of Adventure’s lifespan, cleaving its history into two sections: before-Potter and after-Potter.

-The Wizarding World of Harry Potter – Hogsmeade heralded a new era in theme-park design, in which the layout and detail of the area itself is just as important as its rides or shows.
-Two of its attractions – Dragon Challenge and Flight of the Hippogriff – are makeovers of two pre-existing rides, Dueling Dragons and Flying Unicorn, respectively; Harry Potter and the Forbidden Journey, along with the Hogwarts Castle that it sits within, were previously-undeveloped land.
-(As already noted, the land’s sole restaurant, The Three Broomsticks, and its attached bar, The Hog’s Head, was originally Enchanted Oak Tavern and the Alchemy Bar.)
+The Wizarding World of Harry Potter – Hogsmeade heralded a new era in theme-park design, in which the layout and detail of the land itself is just as important as its rides or shows.
+As already noted, two of its inaugural attractions – Dragon Challenge and Flight of the Hippogriff – were makeovers of two pre-existing rides, Dueling Dragons and Flying Unicorn, respectively; Harry Potter and the Forbidden Journey, along with the Hogwarts Castle that it sits within, was previously-undeveloped land.
+(And, again, the area’s sole restaurant, The Three Broomsticks, and its attached bar, The Hog’s Head, were originally Enchanted Oak Tavern and the Alchemy Bar.)

 That Universal had successfully managed to negotiate the rights to J.K.
 Rowling’s multimedia empire away from The Walt Disney Company was initially announced on May 31, 2007, with the actual lineup of attractions being revealed on September 16, 2009.
 Opening day itself was on June 18, 2010, which kicked off an amazing period of growth in both attendance and profitability for Universal Orlando – and which, in turn, has kicked off an unprecedented period of expansion for the resort that continues to this day.

 And, amazingly enough, Universal has kept up a relatively brisk pace of further development on Hogsmeade over the past decade, with the sleepy Scottish village seeing a steady flow of new experiences, attractions, and, even, expansions.

 15. Hogsmeade “makeover”